shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/runtime-upgrade.md

 During the tutorial we are going to make following steps:
 1. build the simplest Substrate based blockchain
-2. build runtime part where is implement logic (ewasm file)
+2. build runtime part where is implement logic (wasm file)
 3. run locally the blockchain
 4. check version already installed runtime
 5. upgrade runtime